PratikWayase/system-design-Handbook/README.md

 - Example: The amount of data (in Mbps) that can be downloaded per second from a server.

+## consistency in distributed system :

+A distributed system replicates data across multiple servers to achieve improved fault tolerance, scalability, and reliability.
+Consistency refers to a set of techniques for data storage and management in a distributed system, which can impact the scalability and reliability of the system

 ## System availability in Numbers